 The typical lifetime of a cargo ship

 With proper facilities and management ships can be recycled in a responsible way that ensures environmental protection as well as health and safety of the workers.
-The Danish Shipowners’ association has since the adoption of the Hong Kong Convention recommended its members to follow the requirements stipulated in the convention.
+Danish Shipping has since the adoption of the Hong Kong Convention recommended its members to follow the requirements stipulated in the convention.
 An essential part of the requirements is to possess an inventory of the ship’s hazardous materials, which in turn enables the recycling facility to take the necessary precautions.

 Steel is a finite product and it is therefore sensible to reuse as much of it as possible.
 When constructing the new series of Triple-E containerships, Maersk Line developed a “Cradle-to-Cradle Passport” in an effort to improve the recycling of the materials used in the construction of each vessel.Read case